 Hope dining services programs have received several awards through the years, including most recently the national grand prize in the Residential Dining Concepts category in 2019 for excellence in offering international cuisine; a gold award in the Residential Dining Concepts category in 2018; honorable mention in the Residential Dining-Special Event category in 2017; and a silver award in the Residential Dining-Special Event category in 2016.

-Founded in 1958, NACUFS consists of institutions of higher education across the United States, Canada and abroad, and industry members from the food, equipment and consulting market segments.
-Since its inception, NACUFS has sought to support and promote excellence in collegiate dining by providing members with the programs and resources they need to receive, from benchmarking and best practices to educational programming and professional networking.
+The National Association of College & University Food Services (NACUFS) was founded in 1958 by a group of college and university foodservice professionals from across the United States.
+Since its inception, NACUFS has focused on its mission to support and promote excellence in collegiate dining by providing members with the programs and resources they need to excel, from benchmarking and best practices to educational programming and professional networking.